thesse1/webmethods-api-gateway-staging/README.md

   - If the developer made any changes to the Postman test collection in the Postman REST client, he/she would now have to export the collection and store it under APITest.json in the API project root folder and commit the change.

-  - Someone will now propagate the changes by publishing the API project from the feature branch (or the master branch if no feature branch was created) to DEV_INT or DEV_EXT using the wm_{test_}apigw_staging_deploy_to_dev_int or dev_ext pipeline.
+  - Someone will now propagate the changes by publishing the API project from the feature branch (or the master branch if no feature branch was created) to DEV_INT or DEV_EXT using the deploy_to_stages pipeline.

   - The changed API can now be tested on DEV_INT or DEV_EXT environment.

-  - Someone will now propagate the changes by publishing the API project from the feature branch (or the master branch if no feature branch was created) to STAGE_INT or STAGE_EXT using the wm_{test_}apigw_staging_deploy_to_stage_int or stage_ext pipeline.
+  - Someone will now propagate the changes by publishing the API project from the feature branch (or the master branch if no feature branch was created) to STAGE_INT or STAGE_EXT using the deploy_to_stages pipeline.

   - The changed API can now be tested on STAGE_INT or STAGE_EXT environment.

-  - After successful testing, someone can now merge the feature branch into the master branch and propagate the changes by publishing the API project from the master branch to PROD_INT or PROD_EXT using the wm_{test_}apigw_staging_deploy_to_prod_int or prod_ext pipeline.
+  - After successful testing, someone can now merge the feature branch into the master branch and propagate the changes by publishing the API project from the master branch to PROD_INT or PROD_EXT using the deploy_to_stages pipeline.

 ## Example 2: Create a new API in an existing API project